-- 1.1 The Housing Act requires all housing authorities to have a scheme for determining priorities and procedures in allocating social accommodation.
-This document explains how Fareham Borough Council social housing and affordable rent housing is assigned and sets out the priorities used. - 1.2 The Government encourages housing authorities to use a 'housing options method' in conjunction with their waiting list.
-This method is an information and advice process to prevent homelessness before it occurs through understanding the customer's personal circumstances and helping them explore all housing options. - 1.3 This method is considered by Fareham Housing to be the best approach; it means that applicants are more easily able to solve their housing problem and those in greatest need do not slip through the net.
-It also reflects the purpose of Fareham Borough Council's housing service to "understand each customer's housing problem and help them solve it". - 1.4 In helping the applicant solve their housing problem the team will support them to: - Remain in their current home if this is suitable and possible - Find other appropriate accommodation if it is not - 1.5 The Council will provide free advice and assistance for those who are threatened with, or currently are, homeless.
-Eligibility for joining the waiting list will be assessed in accordance with the procedural requirement set out in sections 11-15. - 1.6 The best housing solution for every customer will differ.
-Where it is appropriate to add the customer to the waiting list and allocate a social or affordable property, the details set out in this policy will come into effect. - 1.7 The Housing Waiting List and Allocation Scheme is operated on behalf of all Registered Providers that work with the Council.
+- The Housing Act1 requires all housing authorities to have a scheme for determining 1.1 priorities and procedures in allocating social accommodation.
+This document explains how Fareham Borough Council social housing and affordable rent housing is assigned and sets out the priorities used. - The Government2 encourages housing authorities to use a 'housing options method' 1.2 in conjunction with their housing register.
+This method is an information and advice process to prevent homelessness before it occurs through understanding the customer's personal circumstances and helping them explore all housing options. - 1.3 Fareham Borough Council considers this method to be the best approach; it means that applicants are more easily able to solve their housing problem and those in greatest need do not slip through the net. - 1.4 In helping the applicant solve their housing problem the team will support them to: - Remain in their current home if this is suitable and possible - Find other appropriate accommodation if it is not - The Council will provide free advice and assistance for those who are threatened with, 1.5 or currently are, homeless.
+Eligibility for joining the housing register will be assessed in accordance with the procedural requirement set out in sections 11-15. - 1.6 The best housing solution for every customer will differ.
+Where it is appropriate to add the customer to the housing register and allocate a social or affordable property, the details set out in this policy will come into effect. - 1.7 The Housing Register and Allocation Scheme is operated on behalf of all Registered Providers that work with the Council.

-2. Definition of an allocation
+Definition of an allocation 2.

-- 2.1 The Council allocates accommodation when it: - Selects a person to be a secure or introductory tenant of accommodation held by the Council - Nominates a person to be a secure or introductory tenant of accommodation held by another authority - Nominates a person to be a secure or introductory tenant of accommodation held by a Registered Provider - 2.2 The properties allocated in this policy include: - General needs housing (such as houses and flats) - Retirement living accommodation (properties for older people who need support in line with the accommodation they are applying for) - Specially adapted properties for people with disabilities
+- The Council allocates accommodation when it: 2.1 - Selects a person to be a secure or introductory tenant of accommodation held by the Council - Nominates a person to be a secure or introductory tenant of accommodation held by another authority - Nominates a person to be a secure or introductory tenant of accommodation held by a Registered Provider - 2.2 The properties allocated in this policy include: - General needs housing (such as houses and flats) - Retirement living accommodation (properties for older people who need support in line with the accommodation they are applying for) - Specially adapted properties for people with disabilities